Private ski lessons and kids’ group lessons

 No doubt!
 Learning to ski isn’t just for kids.
 Plenty of people pick up the sport at all ages, and there’s no time limit on it.
 Here at European Snowsport, we have a variety of instructors who can cater for any learner, confident or nervous.
 We make sure you can learn at your pace in a way that suits you.

 Learning anything new is all about breaking it down into achievable steps.
 As long as these steps aren’t skipped or rushed, skiing is possible for anyone.
-We tend to come across learning plateaus and eureka moments throughout our skiing careers, it’s just important to recognise these moments for what they are.
+We tend to come across learning plateaus and eureka moments throughout our skiing careers.
+Everyone has these, enjoy the breakthroughs and with an instructor you will get through the plateaus and onto the next level.
+Learning and improving is a lifelong process in the mountains.

 That is entirely up to you!
 Skiing is a sport based on gravity, so it’s essential to learn the skills to control our speed and line.
 That way we can choose how fast we go.
 Taking lessons and starting on shallow, achievable slopes is the best way to get used to the sensation of sliding at a comfortable speed.
 Then as we improve our technique, we can increase the speed with confidence.